 Improve communication with all employees using new internal Health and Safety employee communities.
 One client told me recently that safety is not a competition but a shared responsibility.
 Gauge how well you are meeting safety and compliance goals in real-time using an in-app rating system and share it with employees to gather feedback and improvement ideas.
 When incidents do occur, leverage event notifications and alerts for quickly addressing tasks workflows and corrective actions so outstanding activities are minimized.

 Training forms an integral element of any health & safety program.
 Now, advanced training tools take workers to the field using Augmented Reality (AR) and Virtual Reality (VR) to instruct workers.
 With AR, users hold up a mobile or tablet screen to view a live camera with overlays.
 AR/VR applications teach employees as they navigate the jobsite and act out various processes and procedures, thus allowing “on-the-job training” to happen anywhere.

 Safety in PPE

-Smart personal protective equipment is often imagined as wearable technology aiming to detect potential hazardous situations and potentially prevent workers from entering dangerous situations.
-For instance, sensors on your clothing could detect toxic gases and alert the employee while automatically trigger a digital incident report.
+Smart personal protective equipment is often imagined as wearable technology aiming to detect potentially hazardous situations and potentially prevent workers from entering dangerous situations.
+For instance, sensors on your clothing could detect toxic gases and alert the employee while automatically triggering a digital incident report.
 Other potential applications also include location systems, communication systems (smart helmets, earmuffs, and face masks), and even remote management that monitors interactions with hazardous materials.

 Now take it one step further by having that data automatically pulled into a health & safety software that tracks which employee(s) are using which equipment and when to ensure that only trained and authorized personnel access the equipment.
-It would also maintain and gather feedback on how to improve the process, training materials, and policy documentation to ensure compliance is achieved quicker, more cost effectively and efficiently.
+It would also maintain and gather feedback on how to improve the process, training materials, and policy documentation to ensure compliance is achieved quicker, more cost-effectively and efficiently.